The Missing and Murdered Indigenous Women's and People's Alert System: Influences

 The bill's head sponsor, Debra Lekanoff, is a member of the Aleut and Tlingit tribe of Washington State.
 She is quoted saying "It's not just an Indian issue, it's not just an Indian responsibility.
-Our sisters, our aunties, our grandmothers are going missing every day...and it's been going on for far too long.”
+Our sisters, our aunties, our grandmothers are going missing every day...and it's been going on for far too long."
 This social problem of missing and murdered Indigenous women is not new, with organizations like No More Stolen Sisters or Missing and Murdered Indigenous Women (MMIW) fighting to bring light to this issue, but having difficulty doing so, as it is not very present in mainstream media.
 Native Women's Wilderness states that, as of 2016, the National Crime Information Center has reported more than 5,700 cases of missing Indigenous women in the United States.
 In addition, The United States Department Of Justice has only reported 116 cases.
 Additionally, the Sovereign Bodies Institute (an Indigenous advocacy group) conducted a search for missing Indigenous women and uncovered 18 cases of missing or murdered Indigenous women, and found that an estimated 62% of them were not listed in state or federal databases for missing persons.
 Additionally, the Urban Indian Health Institute identified 506 unique cases of missing and murdered American Indian and Alaska Native women and girls across the 71 selected cities—128 (25%) were missing persons cases, 280 (56%) were murder cases, and 98 (19%) had an unknown status, and 75% had no listed tribal affiliation.
 It is also important to note that Seattle, Washington has the highest number of murdered Indigenous people in the United States (38 murders), and Tacoma, Washington has the highest number of missing Indigenous people in the United States (13 missing).

+On October 31, 2025, human remains found earlier that year in June were confirmed to be that of Tulalip woman Mary Johnson-Davis.
+Johnson-Davis' November 2020 disappearance and subsequent media coverage had spurred the writing of House Bill 1725.
+Johnson-Davis' sisters Gerry Davis and Nona Blouin had been involved in attempts to have her disappearance investigated.
+They named additional struggles in the handling of her case including law enforcement jurisdictions on tribal land and correct identification of their races affecting crime data; as the family is of both Native and French-Canadian descent.

+In 2022, Washington State Patrol tribal liasion Patti Gosch had also named this as an issue, stating most people on the initial version of the Washington missing Indigenous persons list had been incorrectly listed as a different race.
+Abigail Echo-hawk, Executive Vice President of the Seattle Indian Health Board, also mentioned similar issues of inaccurate racial identity data being entered by law enforcement agencies.